Kamal59913/Online_community_forum/README.md

 <p> up-voting and commenting systems on Community-posts are well implemented. </p>

 <h2> Technologies used </h2>
-<p> Used Node.js, express.js-RESTFul-API’s, EJS templating in the
+<p> Used Node.js, express.js-RESTFul-API’s, jQuery, EJS templating in the
 client side.
 Passport.js authentication strategies, OAuth is used for implementing authentication. <p>
 <p> Used MongoDB database in the system and heavily worked with